J. P. McCarthy: Early life

 J.P.
 McCarthy was born in New York City to John Priestley McCarthy. and Martha Mary Barber McCarthy.
 The family moved to Detroit when McCarthy was in elementary school.
 He graduated from De La Salle Collegiate High School in Detroit.
 It was there he started to perfect the art of conversation by participating in debates.
 McCarthy briefly attended the University of Detroit, participating in a co-op program with early aspirations to be a draftsman.

 McCarthy was drafted into the United States Army and was stationed in Fairbanks, Alaska.
 There he got his first taste of broadcasting for Armed Forces Radio.
-He served in the Army from 1953 to 1956, and was a corporal when he became his interest in radio.
+He served in the Army from 1953 to 1956, and was a corporal when he became interested in radio.

 During his early years in radio, he gained experience at KFAR in Fairbanks (as a part-time job while still in the Army).
 It was also there that he met and married his first wife, Sali Thompson.
 They would have five children together: John, Susan, Diane, and twins Kathleen and Kevin.